GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_Is_The_Grand_Book_Tour.md

 The science fiction audience lessons from Luke Skywaker Ranch, published in year 1988, filmed by George Lucas:

 "Now, I came to this idea of bliss **because in Sanskrit, which is the great spiritual language of the world**, there are three terms that represent the brink, the jumping-off place to the ocean of transcendence: Sat, Chit, Ananda.
 The word “Sat” means being.
 “Chit” means consciousness.
 “Ananda” means bliss or rapture.
 I thought, “I don’t know whether my consciousness is proper consciousness or not; I don’t know whether what I know of my being is my proper being or not; but I do know where my rapture is.
 So let me hang on to rapture, and that will bring me both my consciousness and my being.”
 I think it worked." - 1988, The Power of Myth

+## Latin Language Mockery, "PLuribus"

+Carol being the *only one* in the world who speaks English as a first language.
+Episode Two asserts this before Air Force One meataphors.